 These can be treated with a combination of infrared coagulation and rubber band ligation (banding).
 Rubber band ligation is widely used for treating more advanced (more prolapsed) internal hemorrhoids where rubber bands are placed around the prolapsed hemorrhoidal tissue.
 Over time, the tissue dies off.

 RBL involves a doctor inserting a scope into the anus and clamping onto the prolapsed hemorrhoid to place a rubber band around its base, cutting off the blood flow to the hemorrhoid and causing it to shrink and die off.
 The procedure only takes a few minutes but is usually limited to one hemorrhoid per office visit.
 RBL downgrades hemorrhoids to grades 1 or 2, and any remaining hemorrhoids are typically treated with (IRC).

 Internal Hemorrhoid, Grade 4

-Grade 4 internal hemorrhoids are the most severe, with persistent prolapse of hemorrhoid tissue and is often associated with external hemorrhoids.
+Grade 4 internal hemorrhoids are the most severe, with persistent prolapse of hemorrhoid tissue and often associated with external hemorrhoids.
 Surgical excision in the form of a hemorrhoidectomy is usually necessary.
-This procedure surgically removes the tissue that causes bleeding or protrusion.
+This procedure involves surgically removing the tissue that causes bleeding or protrusion.
 It is done in a doctor’s office, surgical center or hospital under anesthesia and may require a period of inactivity.

-The alternative to a hemorrhoidectomy is PPH (Procedure for Prolapse and Hemorrhoids), or a stapled hemorrhoidectomy.
+The alternative to a hemorrhoidectomy is PPH (Procedure for Prolapse and Hemorrhoids), otherwise known as a stapled hemorrhoidectomy.
 This procedure removes the loose tissue above the anus.